jonathanadamrico/FindMe/README.md

 ![Object(s) Found](/input/ShakeBreak_result.png)

 The results may not be very accurate when the hidden objects are of different sizes, colors, backgrounds, and rotations compared to the template image.
-This application was deployed to this [webpage](https://share.streamlit.io/jonathanadamrico/findme/main/main.py).
+This application was deployed in [FindMe](https://share.streamlit.io/jonathanadamrico/findme/main/main.py) hosted by Streamlit.

 ### Thank you!